More from Metadata

 Can I Format The Metadata However I Want?

-- Standard Title Casing for English Tracks: Titles in English must follow Standard Title Casing.
+- Titles in English must follow Standard Title Casing.
 This means capitalizing the first letter of each word, except for short articles, prepositions, and conjunctions (e.g., "Man, I Feel Like a Woman").
 Avoid using all uppercase or all lowercase letters, as these will typically be rejected.

-- Sentence Casing for Other Languages: For titles in languages like French, Italian, and others, you must use Sentence Casing.
+- For titles in languages like French, Italian, and others, you must use Sentence Casing.
 This means only the first letter of the first word is capitalized, and the rest of the title is in lowercase (e.g., "Pour que tu m’aimes encore", "Impressioni di settembre").

-- Consistent Formatting for Single-Track Releases: If your release consists of a single track, make sure the track and release title match exactly in spelling and capitalization.
-This consistency is essential to avoid conflicts during distribution.
+- If your release consists of one single track, you must make sure that the track and release title match exactly in spelling and capitalization.

-Most streaming platforms now require collaborators to be credited by their legal names only in order to assign their royalties properly.
-This applies to contributors and performers details.
-No pseudonyms or artist names are allowed in these fields, so please make sure to include only full legal names.
+Most streaming platforms now require more transparency and require legal names in order to assign the royalties properly.
+This means no pseudonyms or artist names are allowed in these fields.
+Please make sure to include only full legal names for both contributors and performers.

 Streaming platforms have strict rules against using non-standard characters in artist names, track titles, or album titles.
-Avoid using emojis, special fonts, or symbols in your metadata.
-These characters can disrupt distribution and may not appear correctly across all platforms.
-To ensure smooth processing, stick to standard keyboard characters.
+Do not use emojis, special fonts, or symbols in your metadata.
+These characters can disrupt your release's distribution and may not appear correctly on the stores.
+To ensure a smooth process, stick to standard keyboard characters.

 Join iMusician today and start distributing your music worldwide!
 Your audience is waiting. 🌍 Sign up now